-The Abraia Python SDK provides and easy and practical way to develop and deploy Machine Learning image applications on the edge.
-You can easily annotate and train your custom deep learning model with DeepLab, and deploy the model with this Python SDK.
+The Abraia Vision SDK is a Python package which provides a set of tools to develop and deploy advanced Machine Learning image applications on the edge.
+Moreover, with Abraia DeepLab you can easily annotate and train, your own versions of some of the best state of the art deep learning models, and get them ready to deploy with this Python SDK.

-Abraia is a Python SDK and CLI which can be installed on Windows, Mac, and Linux:
+Just install the Abraia SDK and CLI on Windows, Mac, or Linux:

 python -m pip install -U abraia